 I’m a lover of life’s stories and the lives that people lead.
-I adore the movies and am probably one of a few that wish I would have followed some early strong suggestions to pursue a Major in English.
+I adore the movies and am probably one of a few that wish I would have followed some early strong suggestions to pursue an English major.
 No matter!!
-I’m writing now and enjoying it immensely having finally discovered I love writing about films just as much as I love watching them!
-I seem to have developed a love for pre-Code films (those special movies that were released before full-enforcement of the Production Code).
+I’m writing now and enjoying it immensely, having finally discovered I love writing about films, and books about films just as much as I love watching them!
+I seem to have developed a love for pre-Code movies, those special gems that were released before full-enforcement of the Production Code.
 Not only do I admire the sparkling dialogue, wise-cracks and quips, I also adore the frequently phenomenal acting and quick pace.
 The stunning gowns and make-up, gorgeous guys and lovely women go pretty far too.
 Combine those fun elements with the history of the Depression-Era and the struggles of the people, and well, we’re back to story again.
 So you’ll find some pre-Code here for the most part but also some movies from the later 30’s and early 40’s as well.
 Same stable of stars, just reined in a little tighter.

 I live with my lovely daughter, charming cat and devoted dog in the general vicinity of Detroit, Michigan.